s-rafaeldias/lp-monkey-zig/README.md

 # lp-monkey zig

-Zig implementation of a interpreter and compiler for the Monkey language.
+Zig implementation of an interpreter and compiler for the Monkey language.

 Based on the book [Writing An Interpreter In Go](https://interpreterbook.com/).